GillianOoO/Overlapped-grouping-measurement/README.md

 - Enter a number in {1,2} with keyboard, 1 represents OGM-Version 1, and 2 represents OGM-Version 2.
 - Enter a string to represent the Hamiltonian you wish to perform.
 (H2_4jw means you wish to perform H2 molecule which has 4 qubits and encoded by jw.)

+***Note***
+T is the number of measurements, the loss function is associated with T, hence we should not fix T for different size of samples.
+If one do not want to adjust T, please give an large number  which is close to infinity.

 File needed before performing main.m

 (1) Folder 1: Hamiltonian, we need all of the Hamiltonian in this folder (Name of the Hamiltonian e.g.: H2_4jw.txt).